caseypaquola/BigBrainWarp/docs/pages/scripts.rst

 ********************************

-First, `install the package <https://bigbrainwarp.readthedocs.io/en/latest/pages/installation.html>`_ To run BigBrainWarp using docker, you must mount a working directory and a directory with a personal Freesurfer license.
-You can obtain a Freesurfer license at `https://surfer.nmr.mgh.harvard.edu/registration.html <https://surfer.nmr.mgh.harvard.edu/registration.html>`_.
+First, `install the package <https://bigbrainwarp.readthedocs.io/en/latest/pages/installation.html>`_ To run BigBrainWarp using docker, you must mount a working directory (using the -v argument).
+It is expected that your input data is housed in the mounted directory.
+The output will also be deposited in that directory.

 .. code-block:: bash

-    # with docker (change the local locations of the mounts accordingly)
+    # with docker (change the path to the local location of the mount accordingly)
-    docker run -it --rm -v /local/directory/with/freesurfer_license:/license \
+    docker run -it --rm -v /local/directory/with/data/:/BigBrainWarp/tests \
-        -v /local/directory/with/data/:/BigBrainWarp/tests \
         caseypaquola/bigbrainwarp bigbrainwarp

     # without docker